Artist Programs

 Join ArtWorks’ mission to create community-based public art that provides career opportunities for artists of all ages.

-The Youth Apprentice Program is ArtWorks’ longest-running initiative, providing paid, seasonal employment for young people ages 14–21.
-Apprentices work 20–30 hours per week over eight weeks, collaborating side-by-side with professional artists to create large-scale public art.
-Through hands-on projects, apprentices gain job skills, expand their networks, and grow as leaders and collaborators.
+Since 1996, ArtWorks has provided young people ages 14-21 with meaningful seasonal employment.
+Apprentices work 20–30 hours per week over eight weeks, collaborating in teams led by professional Teaching Artists to create public art and community-impact projects.
+Through hands-on experiences, Apprentices gain job skills, expand their networks, and grow as leaders and collaborators.
 Become an Apprentice

 Gallery Fellowship Program

-The Gallery Fellowship is a free program that supports emerging artists ages 16–24 as they grow their creative practice and build careers in the arts.
-Fellows work alongside a professional artist to learn materials, methods, and artistic processes, while creating their own original bodies of work.
-Their artwork is exhibited and sold in ArtWorks’ Your Name Here Gallery, where they receive the majority of the proceeds.
+The Gallery Fellowship Program supports emerging artists ages 16–24 as they grow their creative practice and build careers in the arts.
+Fellows practice alongside a professional artist to learn materials, methods, and artistic processes, while creating their own original bodies of work using resources provided for free.
+Their artwork is exhibited and sold in ArtWorks’ Your Name Here Gallery, where Fellows receive the majority of the proceeds.
 Fellows also develop essential career skills, including how to write an artist statement, price their work, deliver an artist talk, and understand best practices for curating and installing exhibitions.
 Become a Gallery Fellow

 Teaching Artist Employment